 As noted in the introduction, one drawback of this estimation procedure lies in the absence of a systematic way to assess the degree of uncertainty surrounding synthetic control estimates of treatment effects.
-In this section, we propose an inferential procedure to sequentially account for three sources of uncertainty in the raw independence dividend estimates: (i) matching quality, which relates to the economic comparability of NIC and synthetic NIC in absence of state fragmentation; (ii) simulation quality, which depends upon the extent to which synthetic NICs adequately reproduce the counterfactual trajectories NICs would have experienced in absence of state fragmentation; and (iii) contamination effects, arising from the economic effects of independence in other recently formed states.
+In this section, we propose a finite-sample bias correction procedure to sequentially correct for three potential sources of bias while at the same time quantifying the ensuing degree of estimation uncertainty: (i) matching quality, which relates to the economic comparability of NIC and synthetic NIC in absence of state fragmentation; (ii) simulation quality, which depends upon the extent to which synthetic NICs adequately reproduce the counterfactual trajectories NICs would have experienced in absence of state fragmentation; and (iii) contamination effects, arising from the economic effects of independence in other recently formed states.

-3.4.1 Accounting for matching quality
+3.4.1 Matching quality